top of page

 I wrote Walking on Eggshells because people deserve language for what’s happening — whether they ever step into therapy or not.

-Understanding these patterns doesn’t force you to leave.
+Understanding these patterns doesn’t pressure you to leave.

 It doesn’t tell you what to do.